Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

-Our proposed SDA with online relation regularization is general and can benefit different target-domain encoders.
-We treat the target-domain encoder $\mathcal{F}^t$ trained with only target-domain images and clustering-based pseudo labels as our \emph{baseline} model.
+We treat the target-domain encoder $\mathcal{F}^t$ trained with only target-domain images and clustering-based pseudo labels as our \emph{baseline} model, which can be treated as a reproduction of UDAP \cite{song2018unsupervised}.
 Our framework significantly outperforms the baseline model by properly exploiting valuable source-domain data (see ``Ours (full)'' vs. ``Baseline'' in Table \ref{tab:ablation}).

 A na\"ive way to use source-domain images is to directly train on both domains' raw images, denoted as ``Baseline+raw source-domain data''.
 The performance is even worse than the baseline on Duke$\to$Market due to the large domain gaps, which indicates the necessity of properly leveraging different domains' images.

 Our SDA can also be integrated and benefit state-of-the-art pseudo-label-based method \cite{ge2020mutual} (see ``Our SDA+MMT'' vs. ``MMT'' in Table \ref{tab:sota}).
-The improvements demonstrate the effectiveness of our structured domain translation on either baseline or state-of-the-art target-domain encoders.
+The improvements demonstrate the effectiveness of source-to-target images translated by our structured domain translation method.